RojoPedro/AIRCRAFT_arduino/README.md

 # ✈️ Flight Visualizer ESP32

-Un progetto **Arduino** basato su **ESP32**, sviluppato su richiesta di **Alpi Aviation**.
+An **Arduino-based** project built on the **ESP32** platform, developed upon request from **Alpi Aviation**.
-Il dispositivo è un **visualizzatore di volo digitale** pensato per essere installato sul **cruscotto di un superleggero**, e rappresenta il **primo assistente di volo digitale** disponibile per questo tipo di velivoli.
+This device acts as a **digital flight visualizer** designed to be mounted on the **cockpit dashboard of a light aircraft**, representing the **first digital flight assistant** available for ultralight planes.

 ---

-## 🚀 Descrizione del progetto
+## 🚀 Project Overview

-Il dispositivo comunica con la centralina di bordo e fornisce in tempo reale le principali informazioni di volo, offrendo al pilota un’interfaccia chiara e moderna.
+The device interfaces with the aircraft’s onboard control unit to display real-time flight information, providing the pilot with a modern, intuitive interface.
-È progettato per migliorare l’esperienza di volo, ridurre il carico cognitivo e rendere più intuitiva la lettura dei dati.
+It is designed to enhance flight awareness, reduce cognitive load, and make essential data easier to read and interpret.

 ---

-## 🧭 Funzionalità principali
+## 🧭 Main Features

-- **Visualizzazione dati di volo**
+- **Real-time flight data visualization**
-  Mostra le informazioni fondamentali come:
+  Displays key flight parameters such as:
-  - Inclinazione flap
+  - Flap inclination
-  - Quota
+  - Altitude
-  - Livello carburante
+  - Fuel level
-  - Stato del carrello
+  - Landing gear status
-  - Altri parametri di volo essenziali
+  - Other critical flight metrics

-- **Assistente vocale integrato**
+- **Integrated voice interaction**
-  Attivabile tramite la **pressione del dispositivo** (pulsante analogico), consente di ricevere notifiche vocali dei parametri più rilevanti.
+  Activated by **pressing the device** (analog button), allowing the pilot to both receive spoken updates and communicate with the digital assistant.

-- **Interfaccia grafica LVGL**
+- **LVGL-based graphical interface**
-  Tutta l’interfaccia utente è realizzata con **[LVGL](https://lvgl.io/)**, una libreria grafica open-source ottimizzata per microcontrollori embedded.
+  The entire user interface is built using **[LVGL](https://lvgl.io/)**, an open-source graphics library optimized for embedded microcontrollers.

 ---

-## ⚙️ Hardware e Software
+## ⚙️ Hardware & Software

-- **Scheda principale:** ESP32
+- **Main board:** ESP32
-- **Linguaggio:** Arduino C++
+- **Language:** Arduino C++
-- **Framework grafico:** LVGL
+- **Graphics framework:** LVGL
-- **Input:** Pulsante analogico (touch/pressione)
+- **Input:** Analog button (touch/press)
-- **Output:** Display TFT e audio assistente vocale
+- **Output:** TFT display and voice assistant (audio input/output)

 ---

-## 🧩 Stato del progetto
+## 🧩 Project Status

-Il progetto è attualmente in **fase di sviluppo prototipale**, con l’obiettivo di essere testato su velivoli Alpi Aviation per la validazione dei sistemi.
+The project has been **successfully delivered to Alpi Aviation** and is currently **being implemented** into their ultralight aircraft systems.

 ---

-## 🛠️ Autori
+## 🛠️ Developers

-Progetto sviluppato su richiesta di **Alpi Aviation**
+Developed for **Alpi Aviation**
-Sviluppo software e interfaccia a cura di:
+Software development and interface design by:
-**[Inserisci il tuo nome o team qui]**
+**Pedro Rojo, David Tesserin, Alberto Botter, Raffaella Reccini, Raffaele Petito**

 ---

-## 📄 Licenza
+## 📄 License

-Questo progetto è distribuito sotto licenza **MIT**.
+This project is released under the **MIT License**.
-Consulta il file [`LICENSE`](LICENSE) per i dettagli.
+See the [`LICENSE`](LICENSE) file for details.

 ---

-> “Portare la leggerezza del volo anche nei sistemi di bordo.”
+> “Bringing the lightness of flight to the cockpit.”
 > — *Flight Visualizer Team*